rcrx/vim-anywhere/README.md

-# vim-anywhere
+# vim-everywhere

 Sometimes, you edit text outside of Vim.
 These are sad times.
-Enter vim-anywhere!
+Enter vim-everywhere, a fork of vim-anywhere!

+Includes all the functionality of the original with an additional binary (`bin/run2`) and launcher script (`script/vim-everywhere.sh`).

 ![demo](assets/demo.gif)

 Once [invoked](#keybinding), vim-anywhere will open a buffer.
 Close it and its contents are copied to your __clipboard__ and your previous application is refocused.

 ## Installation